-- 1 I have been denied entry to the dwelling. - 2 I suspect that: - (a) a domestic violence offence is being committed/may have been recently committed/is imminent/is likely to be committed in the dwelling, and - (b) it is necessary for a police officer to enter the dwelling immediately in order to: - (i) investigate whether a domestic violence offence has been committed, or - (ii) to take action to prevent the commission/further commission of a domestic violence offence. - I rely on the following grounds in support of this application: [Include all those matters that justify the issue of a warrant, such as the particular domestic violence offence concerned (if known), observations of police attending the premises, any information from the suspected offender or suspected victim, any information from third parties (eg neighbours) and details of the denial of entry to the dwelling (including anything said or done).
+- 1 I have been denied entry to the dwelling or have been expressly refused authority to remain in the dwelling by an occupier of the dwelling. - 2 I suspect that: - (a) a domestic violence offence is being committed/may have been recently committed/is imminent/is likely to be committed in the dwelling, and - (b) it is necessary for a police officer to enter the dwelling immediately in order to: - (i) investigate whether a domestic violence offence has been committed, or - (ii) to take action to prevent the commission/further commission of a domestic violence offence. - 3 I rely on the following grounds in support of this application: [Include all those matters that justify the issue of a warrant, such as the particular domestic violence offence concerned (if known), observations of police attending the premises, any information from the suspected offender or suspected victim, any information from third parties (eg neighbours) and details of the denial of entry to the dwelling (including anything said or done).
 If space is insufficient, continue overleaf or attach a separate sheet.]